agu3rra/devsecops-workshop/docs/readme.md

     - Azure Functions: 1 million requests
     - Azure Event Grid: 100k operations per month.
 I can use the observer pattern and subscribe to logs as they go.

-#### Architect for high volume/low volume
+#### Architect for high/low volume
 I'll consider this one particular scenario is low volume, so I'll not use Azure Event Hub and will simply got straight from Azure Monitor to Event Grid instead.
 Looking at the overall architecture and for the purpose of the exercise, I believe this would make it easier to simply attach new VM's to Azure Monitor.
 Azure Function's sole purpose is log writing without having to worry how the events got there.
-I could of course, simply write a piece of code that reads and parses code straight from the VM, but that'd probably be harder to maintain/deploy.
+I could of course, simply write a piece of code that reads and parses code straight from the VM, but that'd probably be harder to maintain/deploy on each individual VM.

 #### Cost estimates
 Using [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/):
 - VM: using the cheapest I can find since its sole purpose is to generate logs for the exercise.
 Selected: B1ls at USD 0.0062/hour
 - Azure Monitor: Do I get security alerts for free in case I mess up my settings?
 - Azure Event Grid: routing events magically for Azure stuff.
-Like Kafka it seems.
+It looks Like Kafka.
 It also allows filtering, but I suspect I'll save some `$$$` if I can filter events on Azure Monitor, outbound to Event Grid.
 - Azure functions: ball parking at about 1 million calls/month.
 - Storage: selected the hot storage flavor with local redundancy only as I don't have to worry about increased costs when accessing the data.
 Again, for the purposes of this exercise this is perhaps not soooo relevant.

-PS: I noticed `East US` resources are cheaper.
+PS: I noticed `East US` resources are even cheaper so I went for it instead of `Central US`.

 This is how it ended up like.
 I don't think I'll be using all of it, and since it is within my 200 USD limit I'll go for it.